Frequently Asked Questions

 How much is the audition fee and why do I have to pay it?

-Audition fees are required to support the initial startup costs of a season such as the fees we must pay to utilize facilities, transport equipment, and other necessities.
+Audition fees are $75 and are required to support the initial startup costs of a season such as the fees we must pay to utilize facilities, transport equipment, and other necessities.

 **please also note that these fees are non-refundable under no circumstances